BMW F 76

-The BMW F 76 was a small tricycle delivery van made by BMW.
-It was built from 1932 to 1933 in BMW's Eisenach plant.
-In 1933, the BMW F 79 version with a larger engine was put into production.
+The BMW F 76 was a small tricycle delivery van made by BMW between 1932 and 1933 at BMW's Eisenach plant.
+In 1933, the BMW F 79 version, containing a larger engine, was put into production.

 History

 Development

-The BMW 3/15's van version did not sell very well; only 435 vehicles were sold from May 1929 to February 1932.
+The BMW 3/15's van variant did not sell very well; only 435 vehicles were sold from May 1929 to February 1932.
 The success of other manufacturers' three-wheeled commercial vehicles during the Great Depression made BMW Munich develop its own tricycle lorry in 1931.
 It had a two person bench seat and a single-cylinder motorcycle engine.

 A one-seat variant had been tested as well as a passenger car, but both were not put into production.

 Marketing

-In autumn 1932, the F 76s production commenced in the BMW Eisenach factory.
+In autumn 1932, the F 76s production commenced at the BMW Eisenach factory.
 It had a 200 cc engine, and therefore, could be driven legally without a driving licence.
 It was priced at RM 1350.

 In January 1933, the F 79 version with a 400 cc engine was introduced; it cost RM 1500.

 A horn and a speedometer were standard.
 Windshield, wiper, cab, doors, electric turn indicators, spare wheel, and car jack were available as factory options and cost extra.
 Various modified versions of the freight compartment were also offered from the factory.

 After a total production of just 600 units (250 F 76 and 350 F 79), the manufacture was in 1934 ceased due to low demand.